schibsted/spid-tech-docs/resources/articles/mobile/login.md

 :body

-To login you first acquire an access token from the /oauth/token (TODO: Add link to endpoint) endpoint which is used to get a one time code from the [/oauth/exchange](/endpoints/POST/oauth/exchange/) endpoint.
+To login you first acquire an access token from the /oauth/token endpoint which is used to get a one time code from the [/oauth/exchange](/endpoints/POST/oauth/exchange/) endpoint.

 This code can be given to another client, who may use it to request an access token for the same user.
+This is how you can give your backend server an access token which identifies your app and authorize to make requests on your behalf.

 The server needs to communicate with SPiD on behalf of the user, but the user authenticates on the app, not the server.